Lisa Klewicki, Ph.D.Assistant Professor Ph.D., Graduate School of Psychology, Fuller Theological Seminary

 M.A , Graduate School of Theology, Fuller Theological Seminary

 M.A., Graduate School of Psychology, Fuller Theological Seminary

 B.A., California State University, Los Angeles

 Dr. Lisa Klewicki is a licensed Clinical Psychologist in Virginia.
-She holds both a Ph.D. in Clinical Psychology and a Master’s Degree in Theology from Fuller Theological Seminary in Pasadena, CA. Dr. Klewicki has previously taught at the Institute for Psychological Sciences as an Assistant Professor and has been in clinical practice for over 15 years.
-She now teaches as an adjunct professor while maintaining a private practice in Virginia, which focuses on providing psychotherapy and psychological assessments to adolescents, adults, and couples.
+She holds both a Ph.D. in Clinical Psychology and a Master’s Degree in Theology from Fuller Theological Seminary in Pasadena, CA. Dr. Klewicki has previously taught at the Institute for Psychological Sciences as an Assistant Professor and has been in clinical practice for over 17 years.
+She teaches as an Assistant Professor (2013-present) while maintaining a private practice in Virginia, which focuses on providing psychotherapy and psychological assessments to adolescents, adults, and couples.

 She has experience speaking to both lay and academic audiences around issues of communication, Catholic relationships, marriage, family life, parenting, and child development through the integration of sound Psychology and solid Catholic Theology.
 She has been a guest on several radio shows and also writes for the Catholic Digest magazine.
 Her clinical and research interests include psychological assessment of adolescents and adults especially the use of assessment as a therapeutic technique and the psychotherapy process especially the relationship between therapist and client as a tool for growth.